f-berwanger/Iskulgard/Documentation/Quest_Restoration.md

+# Chapter 2: The Restoration
+This Questline starts from clearing the Island up to the full restoration.
+It is split up in two steps, this first being the introduction of the second Major NPC as well as the rebuilding of the main Architecture.
+The second part is mix of a BYOH System and several small linar quests.

+## Act 1: First Steps
+*These Ruins seem like the optimal place to secure valusable and dangerous artifacts.
+Restoring them will an expensive and long project but worth it.
+I have to find someone with the knowladge to rebuild

+are an optimal base of operation to secure the dangerous artifacts you find during your travels.

 # Rebuilding Questline
 The Rebuilding Questline would be an opportunity to create the feeling of the Player Home evolving together with the player.
 THe Challenge will be creating a balance between needing time and ressources without feeling tedious and uninteresting.